 For those of you who waive the student health insurance, the Health Insurance Fee will not be triggered to your account, so expect a lower partial fee remission.

 The Evening & Weekend MBA students are not eligible for the CAL Vet Tuition/Fee Exemption as funding differs between programs.

 After admission to the program:

 - Request your Certificate of Eligibility (COE) from the VA Office.

-- Ultimately, benefits covering fees will be disbursed to the university when you start your program.
+- Ultimately, benefits covering part or all of the fees will be disbursed to the university when you start your program.
 Housing allowances and book allowances are disbursed directly to the student.

 The Fry Scholarship (expanded to include surviving spouses)

 Section 701 of the Choice Act expands the Fry Scholarship to include the surviving spouses of Service Members who died in the line of duty after September 10, 2001.
 Prior to this, only children were eligible for this benefit.
 Eligible spouses are entitled to receive:

 - 36 months of full benefits, equal to 100% level of the Post-9/11 GI Bill

 - Education must start on or after January 1, 2015.
 Education prior to January 1, 2015, is not eligible to receive benefits under Section 701